arnollim/addressbook-level4/collated/main/OscarWang114.md

      *
      * @throws DuplicateInsuranceException if the life insurance to add is a duplicate of an
      * existing life insurance in the map.
+     * @throws DuplicateContractFileNameException if a duplicate of the contract file name field of the life insurance
+     * to add exists in the map.
      */
     public void put(UUID key, ReadOnlyInsurance toPut)
             throws DuplicateInsuranceException, DuplicateContractFileNameException {